-A. Connectivity
+4.1 Connectivity

 SDF graphs are always connected, that is, there is an undirected path between every pair of vertices.
-We write $x \overset{}{\underset{G}{\longleftarrow}} y$ to state that there is an undirected path between vertices x and y in graph G. In RDF, a rule removing edges could easily transform a connected graph into several disconnected ones.
+We write $x \stackrel{}{\longleftrightarrow} y$ to state that there is an undirected path between actors x and y in graph A. In RDF, a rule removing edges could easily transform a connected graph into several disconnected ones.

-Theorem 1 states that, in order to guarantee that connectivity is preserved by the transformation rule $tr: lhs \Rightarrow rhs$, it is sufficient to ensure that rhs is a connected graph.
+Theorem 1 states that, in order to guarantee that connectivity is preserved by the transformation rule $tr: lhs \Rightarrow rhs$, it is sufficient to ensure that rhs is a connected (pattern) graph Note that, on its side, lhs can match disconnected subgraphs.

 Theorem 1.
-Let G be a connected graph and $tr: lhs \Rightarrow rhs$ be a transformation rule such that $\forall x, y \in rhs, x \overset{}{\longleftrightarrow} y$.
-Then tr(G) is a connected graph.
+Let G be a connected graph and $tr: lhs \Rightarrow rhs$ be a transformation rule such that then tr(G) is a connected graph.